SolaceSamples/solace-samples-nodejs/README.md

 - Follow [these instructions](https://cloud.solace.com/learn/group_getting_started/ggs_signup.html) to quickly spin up a cloud-based Solace messaging service for your applications.
 - Follow [these instructions](https://docs.solace.com/Solace-SW-Broker-Set-Up/Setting-Up-SW-Brokers.htm) to start the Solace VMR in leading Clouds, Container Platforms or Hypervisors.
 The tutorials outline where to download and how to install the Solace VMR.
-- If your company has Solace message routers deployed, contact your middleware team to obtain the host name or IP address of a Solace message router to test against, a username and password to access it, and a VPN in which you can produce and consume messages.
+- If your company has Solace PubSub+ Event Brokers deployed, contact your middleware team to obtain the host name or IP address of a Solace PubSub+ Event Broker to test against, a username and password to access it, and a VPN in which you can produce and consume messages.

 ## Contents